Brunovsky/kickstart/code/code.md

 At the end of phase 1 the tableau pivots on every basic artificial variable to remove them all from the basis in case of degeneracy.
-The pivot columns do not matter as the variable values will not change.
+The pivot columns do not matter as the variable values will not change, so the first is chosen.